jdsimcoe/dapperwise/extensions/selectbox_link_field/README.md

 # Select Box Link Field

-- Version: 1.23
+- Version: 1.25
 - Author: Symphony Team
-- Release Date: 22nd May 2012
+- Release Date: 29th October 2012
-- Requirements: Symphony 2.3 or greater
+- Requirements: Symphony 2.3.1 or greater

 ## Installation

 1. Upload the `selectbox_link_field` folder in this archive to your Symphony 'extensions' folder.
 2. Enable it by selecting the "Field: Select Box Link", choose Enable from the with-selected menu, then click Apply.
 3. You can now add the "Select Box Link" field to your sections.

 ## Updating